kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 .. literalinclude:: sim-pingpong-cleaner/src/main/resources/reference.conf

 We now want to tell the simulator to add the *self* and *ponger* addresses to the config of each individual node.
 For this we will need to override the :java:ref:`se.sics.kompics.simulator.events.system.StartNodeEvent.initConfigUpdate()` method.
-The default implementation of this method returns an empty Map which coresponds to no change to the config.
+The default implementation of this method returns an empty Map which corresponds to no change to the config.
 The returned Map is of type <config-key, config-value>.
 We can add the the addresses to the config in two ways.
 We can add the components of the address:

 .. code-block:: java